gramaziokohler/roslibpy/docs/examples.rst

     $ python ros-hello-world.py

-The program will run, print once we are connected and wait there forever.
+The program will run, print once we are connected and terminate the connection.
-To interrupt and return to the console, please ``ctrl+c``.

 Controlling the event loop
 --------------------------